prepare.blog

 • Water access may be power-dependent.
 Electric well pumps fail without electricity.
 A hand pump, gravity-fed system, or stored water is essential.

 • You have space — use it.
-A dedicated closet or basement shelf can hold 2–4 weeks of family emergency supplies without lifestyle disruption.
+A dedicated closet or basement shelf can hold 2–4 weeks of family emergency supplies without any lifestyle disruption.

 • Communication gaps are real.
 GMRS or HAM radios become primary tools, not backups.